D5CN/ASHttpd/README.md

         trace(JSON.stringify(data.post));

-        // this return object whill response to browser,so you can get this data in javascript or other language.
+        // this return object will response to browser,so you can get this data in javascript or other language.

-        // in broswer you will get data like this:{"data":{msg:"Hello ASHttpd"},"code":0}
+        // in broswer(or ajax request) you will get data like this:{"data":{msg:"Hello ASHttpd"},"code":0}

         return {msg:"Hello ASHttpd"};